 Once you handoff your delivery services to a third party company there’s a lot you lose control over your operations.
 Once the package leaves warehouse you have no control over it.
 There is always a probability that a third-party delivery company mishandles the product, delivery it late or talk to the customer rudely.
 Your brand name is always at a stake.

 I believe now you have the right understanding of the pros and cons of running delivery services in-house or outsourcing it to a third party.
 The high costs and transportation concerns associated with in-house delivery make it an option only suited to well-established, larger businesses that can comfortably take on these burdens while still being able to provide value and innovate.
-For small and medium-sized businesses outsourcing the delivery services to a third party sounds like the best option.
+For small and medium-sized businesses outsourcing the delivery services to the right party sounds like the best option.